-The Create the Future Design Contest was launched in 2002 by the publishers of NASA Tech Briefs magazine to help stimulate and reward engineering innovation.
-The annual event has attracted more than 8,000 product design ideas from engineers, entrepreneurs, and students worldwide.
-The contest's principal sponsors are COMSOL and Tech Briefs Media Group.
-See below for information about the sponsors' products for engineering design & analysis.
+The Create the Future Design Contest was launched in 2002 by the publishers of Tech Briefs magazine to help stimulate and reward engineering innovation.
+The annual event has attracted more than 15,000 product design ideas from engineers, entrepreneurs, and students in 100+ countries worldwide.
+The contest's principal sponsors are COMSOL and Mouser Electronics, with Analog Devices and Intel as supporting sponsors.

 GRAND PRIZE WINNERS